 28,533 votes, 99% reporting (528 of 532 precincts) The last four put her at 53%.
 What is that?

-Adem is a highly qualified male with the smarts to do the job of a congress member, but that does not defeat an incumbent, and in a decade hopefully dedicated to the empowerment of women, this is his most difficult communication problem.
-A massive call-out on Clarke’s record, that is on the surface reasonably good strategy, but requires extensive analysis in a debate covering the obscurity of Congress.
+Adem is a highly qualified male with the smarts to do the job of a congress member, but that does not defeat an incumbent.
+In a decade hopefully dedicated to the empowerment of women, this is his most difficult communication problem.
+A massive call-out on Clarke’s record that is on the surface reasonably good strategy but requires extensive analysis in a debate covering the obscurity of Congress.
 If the point shuts down everyone’s brain, there is no point.

 Lastly, our one NYC candidate right out of the Bernie Sanders camp is worthy of further analysis.
 She won the 14th District using solid community organizing skills, not political organizing expertise.
 It was geographically organized by election district (See District Nine example).
 In my opinion, I believe the reliance on a Crown Heights base was the failure of the challenger’s strategy in the Ninth District.
 A look at the whole district would have produced two the four thousand more votes.
 Ocasio-Cortez won with straightforward organizing throughout the entire district.

-One person working to get the vote out in nearly every district (mostly Bronx) was all Alexandria needed in a non-presidential election year.
-In her district, the threat to the people there was as tangible as it is in CD9 for the threatened people of the Carribean, but she got that message out.
-This is a huge deal, Crowley was a boss-machine player among Democrats.
+One person working on getting the vote out in nearly every district (mostly Bronx) was all Alexandria needed in a non-presidential election year.
+In her district, the threat to the people there was as tangible as it is in CD9 for the threatened people of the Caribbean, but she got that message out.
+This is a huge deal.
+Crowley was a boss-machine player among Democrats.
 (Time Mag Story) It was her organizing performance that produced a substantial margin for victory.
 Something Democrats seem to forget.